sujitdmello/java-banking-pubsub-dapr-sample/README.md

 Login Succeeded
 ```

-This command deploys all services defined in `azure.yaml` files in the namespace defined by the environment name, based on their individual deployment under `manifests` folder by `azd` convention.
+This command deploys all services defined in `azure.yaml` file in the namespace defined by the environment name, based on their individual deployment under `manifests` folder by `azd` convention.

 ```bash
 azd deploy